lamsremi/binary_classification/README.md

 ## Introduction

-This module presents 2 different implementations of a unique logistic regression model:
+This module presents 2 different implementations of the same logistic regression model :
-* The first one using the framwork scikit-learn.
+* The first implementation uses scikit-learn framework.
-* The second one from scratch.
+* The second one is coded from scratch.

-The implemented model is a basic logistic regression model with the following attributes:
+The implemented model is a basic logistic regression classifier with the following attributes :
-* Stochastic Gradient Descent solver
+* Stochastic Gradient Descent solver.
-* No regularization
+* No regularization.
-* Cross entropy cost function
+* Cross Entropy as cost function.
-* No batch
+* No batch.

 ## Motivation

-The purpose of this exercice is to gain a complete understanding of how logistic regression work.
+The purpose of this exercice is to gain a better understanding on how does logistic regression work.

-It is also a good exercice to practice and improve python programming skills.
+It is also a good exercice to practice python programming.

 ## Code structure

-The code is structured as follow:
+The code is structured as follow :

 ```
 myLogisticRegression
 ├- docs/